-Assam’s struggle for identity and independence has always plagued the state; from the Assam Agitation in 1980s to the protests against NRC and Citizenship Amendment Bill of 2019.
-Without delving into the politics of right and wrong, Arupa Kalita, in Written in Tears, focuses on the life of ordinary people, especially women and children, whose plights, often ignored against the backdrop of the prevalent civil unrest.
+Assam’s struggle for identity and independence has always plagued the state; from the Assam Agitation in the 1980s to the protests against NRC and the Citizenship Amendment Bill of 2019.
+Without delving into the politics of right and wrong, Arupa Kalita, in Written in Tears, focuses on the life of ordinary people, especially women and children, whose plights, are often ignored against the backdrop of the prevalent civil unrest.

 One agitation, many perspectives